 Wolves are usually shy and rarely attack humans.
 However, they are wild animals – not dogs.

 Be responsible, obey the rules of parks and common sense.

-Keep a good distance from all wildlife, never feed, touch or encourage.
+Keep a good distance from all wildlife.

 And never confuse a wild wolf with your four legged family members.